Katrina Kaif Treats Us To Yet Another Stunning Vacation PIC From Mexico!

 A Beachy Birthday Vacation!

 Katrina rang in her 36th birthday on July 16th, 2019, by spending quality time with her friends and family on the beautiful beaches of Mexico.
 Katrina is not the kind to party hard on her birthday but rather, spend some intimate time with her loved ones.
-She said in a recent interview with a daily, ""When it comes to birthday celebrations, I always have fun in a lively place and just spend time together with friends and family."
+She said in a recent interview with a daily, "When it comes to birthday celebrations, I always have fun in a lively place and just spend time together with friends and family."

 Birthday Is About Spending Time With Family For Katrina